generalui/hooks-for-redux/README.md

 # <a href='https://github.com/generalui/hooks-for-redux'><img src='https://raw.githubusercontent.com/wiki/generalui/hooks-for-redux/h4r-logo-with-full-name.png' height='60' alt='Hooks-for-Redux Logo' aria-label='hooks-for-redux' /></a><br>hooks-for-redux (H4R)

-> same redux, half the code
+> still redux, half the code, built to scale

 [Redux](https://www.npmjs.com/package/redux) has many wonderful traits, but brevity isn't one of them.
 Verbose code is not only tedious to write, but it increases the chance of bugs.